swagger-atlas/atlas/docs/artillery.md

 - You can add or remove other hooks also and register them with `profile.register(<your_func_name>)` which would be run for each of your test user once.

-Building K6 Configuration for ATLAS
+Building Artillery Configuration for ATLAS
 ========
-Once you have setup K6, you want ATLAS to build the Swagger into K6 readable format.
+Once you have setup artillery, you want ATLAS to build the Swagger into artillery readable format.
 This generally occurs in following steps:
 - Identification of resources.
 Run `python manage.py detect_resources` for same.
 Unless, you are updating Swagger, this should be only run once.
 - Run `python manage.py fetch_data` so we can extract all relevant values.
 One time operation unless you want to re-fetch all values again
-- Run `python manage.py build k6` which transforms your YAML Swagger to K6 JS File (with lots of other awesome stuff besides)
+- Run `python manage.py build artillery` which transforms your YAML Swagger to artillery YAML File (with lots of other awesome stuff besides)

 Distributing Your Setup
 =========

-Finally, there is a magic command `python manage.py dist k6`.
+Finally, there is a magic command `python manage.py dist artillery`.
 This will create a folder `dist`.

 This is self-sufficient folder.
-You can copy this folder and run it ANYWHERE where k6 is pre-installed.
+You can copy this folder and run it ANYWHERE where artillery is pre-installed.
 It does not NEED any other configurations or even access to your swagger schema

 FAQ